 Early Enrollment Offer: By pre-enrolling, you will save your spot for launch, and receive a 10% discount for being a part of our inaugural program.

-Smashcut’s withdrawal and refund policy is simple.
-Withdraw within your first week for a refund minus a $250 cancellation fee.
-Withdraw later, and your refund is prorated based on the number of days you spent in the program minus a non-refundable cancellation fee of $250.
+Smashcut’s refund policy is simple.
+Withdraw within your first two weeks for a full refund minus a $100 cancellation fee.
+Withdraw later, and your refund is prorated based on the number of days you spent in the program minus a non-refundable cancellation fee of $100.
 If more than 50% of your program time has elapsed, you are no longer eligible for a refund.
 I have other questions about enrollment.
 How do I contact you?
-You can email us at email@example.com.
+You can email us at firstname.lastname@example.org.

 We are not accredited at this time, but may be at a later date.
 We are in the process of becoming an accredited institution and will keep you posted on our progress.